Surpassing spectator qubits with photonic modes and continuous measurement for Heisenberg-limited noise mitigation: Feedforward delay.

 The qubit decoherence function with feedforward delay is shown in Fig.~\ref{fig:feedforward-delay} for white noise.
 The bare dephasing of the qubit $\chi(t)=S_0 t/2$ intersects each delay dephasing function at the minimum possible the break-even time $t_{\rm br}$: the time at which the spectator system improves over the bare decoherence assuming negligible $\LamImp(t_{\rm br}) \ll S_0 t_{\rm br}$.
-For $\tau_{d}\gtrsim 1/{\kappa_\phi}$, the minimum break-even time is $t_{\rm br} \approx 2(\tau_d + 1/{\kappa_\phi})$, and for $\tau_d \ll 1/{\kappa_\phi}$ the minimum break-even time vanishes as $t_{\rm br} = (2+\sqrt{2})\tau_d$.
+For $\tau_{\rm d}\gtrsim 1/{\kappa_\phi}$, the minimum break-even time is $t_{\rm br} \approx 2(\tau_{\rm d} + 1/{\kappa_\phi})$, and for $\tau_{\rm d} \ll 1/{\kappa_\phi}$ the minimum break-even time vanishes as $t_{\rm br} = (2+\sqrt{2})\tau_{\rm d}$.

-\section{Internal loss and optimal squeezing}
+\section{Internal loss and optimal squeezing.}

-Throughout the main text, we assume that the coupling rate of the spectator to the output waveguide is the dominant source of damping and any internal loss is extremely weak: $\kappa_i\ll\kappa_c$.
+Throughout the main text, we assume that the coupling rate of the spectator to the output waveguide is the dominant source of damping and any internal loss is extremely weak: $\kappa_{\rm i}\ll\kappa_{\rm c}$.
 Internal loss is experimentally unavoidable, however, and it effectively acts as a second pathway for the feedforward signal to leak out of the spectator.
 This additional signal sink is most clearly an issue when the spectator is strongly squeezed as it limits how much the vacuum noise in the output field can be reduced.

-We let the mode couple to a zero temperature internal loss bath (although this can be generalized to finite temperature in a straightforward manner) with rate $\kappa_i$.
+We let the mode couple to a zero temperature internal loss bath (although this can be generalized to finite temperature in a straightforward manner) with rate $\kappa_{\rm i}$.
 The total loss rate is

-The drive strengths must be increased in proportion to the damping rate; the overall rate scale $\kappa_c$ in the drive Hamiltonian Eq.~\eqref{eq:Hdrive} is replaced by $\kappa_c \mapsto \kappa_{\rm tot}$.
+The drive strengths must be increased in proportion to the damping rate; the overall rate scale $\kappa_{\rm c}$ in the drive Hamiltonian (cf.~Eq.~(5) of the main text) is replaced by $\kappa_{\rm c} \mapsto \kappa_{\rm tot}$.
 The ideal spectator transduction factor is now

-and all of the properties of the spectator at ideal transduction strength discussed in Sec.~\ref{sec:noise-mitigation} otherwise hold.
+and all of the properties of the spectator at ideal transduction strength otherwise hold.

 The internal loss effects a qualitative change to the measurement imprecision noise dephasing $\LamImp$: